davidhirtz/yii2-shopify/README.md

 - `read_inventory`
 - `read_products`

-To use the Storefront API (shopify.js) activate the Storefront API integration with following permissions:
+To use the Storefront API (shopify.js), activate the Storefront API integration with the following permissions:

 - `unauthenticated_write_checkouts`
 - `unauthenticated_read_checkouts`